Tenth Acre Farm

 Straw used to be a very appropriate and age-old mulch material, but it’s possible that modern straw is contaminated by herbicide.
 Always know your farmer, always ask.

 During rainy periods, mulch lightly so that the soil can breathe and won’t become susceptible to fungal issues.
 Mulch heavily in dry and hot conditions to protect soil.
-To learn more about mulching in the permaculture garden, see this article.
+Learn 5 ways to mulch in the permaculture garden.

 6: Avoid Walking in the Beds